Registering for the Virtual CTF

 Competition Help

 Looking for help during the competition?
-Well, we can't give answers or hints, but if you have technical or general questions, we're here to help.
+Well, we can't give you the answers, but if you are stuck on a challenge and need a little hint, or two smile or have technical/general questions, we're here to help.
 You can chat with us by clicking on the green chat bubble located at the bottom right of your screen.
 We will be monitoring our communications during the competition, so you will get real-time answers to any questions or issues you have.

 Competition Rules